cmilando/WRI_network/README.md

   Also, you want to export the final Score and Z1 and Z2 separately, so you can plot And do manual calibration based on how much you care about each thing

+  There is something not converging about the matrices, so you need to fix that

 ## Notes